 When recruiters “got” this message, their career and life changed.
-They would very quickly start doing exceptionally well and making all sorts of placements.
-They would be referred to others.
+They would very quickly start doing exceptionally well and making many placements.
+They would be referred to as others.
 Their entire career would just get fired up in a real hurry.
 People who understood and practiced this mantra almost universally did very well.

 The power of this message was so strong that two recruiters working together in the same office might have results that were 180 degrees different.
 One recruiter might have fifteen people interviewing at one time and be making placements at a rapid clip.
 Another recruiter might be lucky to have anything going on at all—despite having access to the same resources as the other recruiter.

 It is all about the other person and never about you.

 What does it mean when I say people believe the job is about them?
 It means people are focused on their needs and wants.
 They focus on things like.

 People who are focused on themselves spend a lot of time worrying and thinking about stuff like this.
 In fact, they generally spend just as much time thinking about these sorts of things as they spend thinking about their jobs and the people they are serving.
 When someone is focused on things that have nothing to do with serving the people they are working for, they get predictable results.

 When a job is not about you, everything changes.
 If a job is not for you: